List of N Idioms:

 - Please get down from that chair and get a ladder—you’re risking your neck trying to hang the lights that way.

-- When you drive drunk you’re not only risking your own neck but you could hurt someone else on the road.
+- When you drive drunk you’re not only risking your own neck but you also could hurt someone else.

 stick one’s neck out: to take a risk.